Police capture inmate who escaped, stole BMW in German Township

 An escaped inmate was arrested following a crash during a police chase Monday afternoon, about three hours after he jumped out of a prison transport van and stole a car.

 Justin Charles Shea, 23, was arrested at about 1:40 p.m. along Filbert Orient Road in Redstone Township and examined by EMS.
-At about 10:40 a.m., he escaped the van near Double T's Bar & Grill in German Township and stole a black BMW from a nearby residence along McClellandtown Road (State Route 21).
-He damaged a garage door, parked car and leveled a gazebo in the yard as he fled.
+At about 10:45 a.m., he escaped the van near Double T’s Bar & Grill in German Township and stole a black BMW from a nearby residence along McClellandtown Road (State Route 21).
+He damaged a garage door, parked car and leveled a gazebo in the yard as he fled toward a corrections officer, who shot at him, state police said.

+Fayette County Prison guards were taking Shea to another facility from the Fayette County Courthouse after he was sentenced to 1 to 2 years in prison, said Lt.
+Steve Dowlin.
+Shea was handcuffed and shackled when he jumped from the moving vehicle.
+Police are unsure how he escaped the van.
+He forced his way into the nearby house and got into the car, backed through the garage door and “accelerated in the direction of one of the corrections officers,” Dowlin said, prompting her to fire shots.

+State police are investigating the officer-involved shooting, and Fayette County District Attorney Rich Bower will determine whether the officer was justified in using deadly force.

 A caller told state police a vehicle matching the description of the stolen vehicle was in Redstone Township at about 11:40 a.m.
 Police later pursued Shea on State Route 40 before he wrecked.